Ilyse Morgenstein Fuerst gets really mad at calendars.

 Just like her relentless local work around calendar reform.

-Ilyse Morgenstein Fuerst is part of Inclusive America’s Powering Pluralism Network’s cohort on religious literacy.
+Ilyse Morgenstein Fuerst is part of Religion & Society’s Powering Pluralism Network’s cohort on religious literacy.
 Learn more about the Powering Pluralism Network.

 The views and opinions expressed in this blog do not necessarily reflect those of the Aspen Institute.